-The institute shall follow a continuous evaluation policy.
-This will be to train students to put in sustained and disciplined work over the entire period of study.
+The evaluation system of the Institute is oriented to encourage the academic qualities listed above.
+The Institute follows a continuous evaluation policy.
+This is to train the student to put in sustained and disciplined work over the entire period of study.

-5.1 Theory
+3.1 Theory

-There shall generally be three examinations, Test-1, Test-2 and end semester.
-These exams shall have a total weightage of 75%; the balance 25% shall be allocated to Teacher's assessment.
-Teacher's assessment will be based on Assignments, Quizzes, Homework, and Regularity in Attendance and Tutorials etc. decided by the Course Coordinator/Respective Teacher.
+There shall generally be three Examinations.
+These shall have a total weight age of 75%; the balance 25% shall be allocated to Assignments, Quizzes, Homework, Regularity in Attendance and tutorials (A) etc by theCourse Coordinator/respective teacher.

-Allotment of marks, duration of each Examination and coverage of syllabi shall be as under:
+Allotment of marks, duration of each Examination and coverage of Syllabi will be as under: -

-Written exams:
+Written exams1:

 Examination Test-1 Test-2 Make-up (Test-1/ Test-2) End Sem.
-Exam Total Marks 20 20 20 35

-Duration 1 hour 1 hour 1 hour 2 hours Syllabi Coverage Up to Test-1 Covered between Test-1 to Test-2 Up to Test-2 Full syllabi
+Exam Total Marks 20 20 20 35 Duration 1 hour 1 hour 1 hour 2 hours Syllabi Coverage Up to Test-1 Covered between Test-1 to Test-2 Up to Test-2 Full syllabi

-\For Special cases (Medical or other), Make-up Examination will be conducted after Test-2, for those students who could not appear for Test-1 or Test-2 or both examinations (See rules for make-up examination).
+For Special cases (Medical or other), Make-up Examination will be conducted after Test-2, for those students who could not appear for Test-1 or Test-2 or both examinations (See rules for make-up examination).
 There shall be no make-up test for End Sem examination.